davorg/davecross.co.uk/docs/services/index.md

 can help make your site as attractive as possible to Google by fixing your canonical links, adding JSON-LD or other low-level technical fixes.

+* **E-Books:** I've published several e-books over the last few years and would love to help you get yours published too.

+* **Mentoring:** I've been doing this for a very long time (my first job as a developer was in 1988).
+I'd love to share my experience with you and your team.

 ## Retainer

 All of the above services, but on a retainer basis.
 Purchase a small number